smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 * Single ICD field name.
 Unlike the old RIF the field name is configurable;
 * The RIF currently lacks complex support for Information Governance beyond having strong role based permissions.

-  **This document will detail how to audit access to the data.**.
-This is envisaged as being part of a separate information governance tool.
-When this tool is operation the RIF will allow users to extract more complex data than just the extraction required to calculate the results;
 * No support for population weighted centroids.

 It is planned to remove the following restrictions progressively in future releases: